 So, how much does YouTube pay creators?
 As you can see, it truly varies.
 The biggest YouTubers earn millions, but that's a small percentage of the platform's users.
 However, with over 10,000 subscribers, you can still make anywhere from $1,000 to $5,000 per video through brand sponsorships alone.
 Keep in mind that it takes work to create content, build an audience, and pitch to brands.

-Creators have many resources online to make money—whether that’s on YouTube, Teachable, Instagram, or another platform.
-And ultimately, the most successful creators, on YouTube and elsewhere, have multiple revenue streams and focus on the ones that bring in the most income.
+Creators have many resources online to make money – whether that's on YouTube, Teachable, Instagram, or another platform.
+Ultimately, the most successful creators, on YouTube and elsewhere, have multiple revenue streams and focus on the ones that bring in the most income.

 Let's answer some of the most popular questions people have about monetization on YouTube.